Purpose of the Committee

 - In consultation with senior management, establish the Company’s general compensation philosophy and oversee the development and implementation of compensation programs.

-- Review and approve compensation programs applicable to all officers of the Company.
+- Review and approve compensation programs applicable to all officers of the Company (defined as the Section 16 officers of the Company).

-- In consultation with senior management, oversee regulatory compliance with respect to compensation matters, including overseeing the Company’s policies on structuring compensation programs to preserve tax deductibility, and, as and when required, establishing performance goals and certifying that performance goals have been attained for purposes of Section 162(m) of the Internal Revenue Code.
+- In consultation with senior management, oversee regulatory compliance with respect to compensation matters, including overseeing the Company’s policies on structuring compensation programs to preserve tax deductibility.

-- Review and approve any severance or similar termination payments proposed to be made to any current or former officers of the Company.
+- Review and approve any severance or similar termination payments proposed to be made to any current or former Section 16 officers of the Company.

-- Prepare and issue the report of the Committee required by the rules of the SEC to be included in the Company’s Annual Report on Form 10-K (or the Annual Report to Shareholders if distributed prior to the filing of a Form 10-K).
+- Prepare and issue the report of the Committee required by the rules of the SEC to be included in the Company’s Annual Report on Form 10-K or annual proxy statement.

 - Perform any other duties or responsibilities expressly delegated to the Committee by the Board from time to time relating to the Company’s compensation programs.